Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis: Bibliometric Analysis

-When compared to the Barabási-Albert (BA) model which we constructed using the same properties as the largest connected component (LCC), the empirical degree distribution of the LCC aligns with the theoretical predictions of scale-free networks as shown in Figure \ref{fig:Fig.10}.
-The BA model captures the preferential attachment mechanism, wherein well-connected nodes have a higher likelihood of attracting new links, thereby mirroring the citation dynamics in academic publishing.
-However, deviations from the idealized BA model, such as slightly lower clustering in the LCC, suggest the influence of domain-specific factors like collaborative preferences or thematic affinities that shape citation behavior.
+As shown in Figure \ref{fig:Fig.10}, the empirical degree distribution of the LCC strongly aligns with these theoretical predictions, confirming the presence of massive intellectual hubs.
+This mathematical structure captures the "rich-get-richer" dynamics of academic publishing: new papers preferentially attach to (cite) already heavily cited foundational works, driving the network's hierarchical topology.
+However, minor deviations from the idealized BA model--such as slightly lower clustering in the empirical LCC--suggest that citation behavior is not driven by preferential attachment alone, but is also moderated by domain-specific factors like collaborative preferences and thematic affinities.

-It implies that while the LCC exhibits characteristics of a scale-free network, additional sociological or institutional dynamics may moderate the formation of connections, adding layers of complexity beyond pure preferential attachment.
+Crucially, this scale-free topology carries significant sociological implications for the trajectory of the field.
+The structure reflects a pronounced 'Matthew Effect' in academic publishing, where a concentrated group of foundational theories disproportionately attracts new citations.
+Consequently, the presence of these massive hubs suggests a potential constraint on the field's intellectual diversity.
+As emerging research on novel digital phenomena—such as decentralized architectures or AI-driven filter bubbles—enters the literature, it is often forced to tether itself to these older, traditional hubs to gain academic legitimacy.
+While this ensures theoretical continuity, it raises the critical question of whether the overarching dominance of these traditional hubs inadvertently stifles the development of radically new frameworks needed to explain modern algorithmic complexities.